microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 }
 ```

-This one update the account data, then takes care of updating the HTML of the dashboard page.
+This one updates the account data, then takes care of updating the HTML of the dashboard page.
 It's what we need to call when the dashboard route is loaded.
 Update the route definition with:

 ```js
 const routes = {